-The 6 April 2015 pension freedoms represented a major shift in how you can access your pensions.
-It means anyone aged 55 and over can take the whole amount as a lump sum, paying no tax on the first 25%.
+The 6 April 2015 pension freedoms represents a major shift in how you can access your pensions.
+It means if you are aged 55 and over, you can take the whole amount as a lump sum and pay no tax on the first 25%.
 The rest is taxed as if it were a salary at their income tax rate.
-However, pension withdrawal using the flexi-access pension rule comes with stipulations and costs that many people are unaware of.
+However, withdrawing pensions using the flexi-access pension rule does come with stipulations and costs.
+Many of which, that lots of people are unaware of.
 The rules are complicated, so you should try to understand them before you act.

 What is pension flexibility?